persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 .. _correlationEstimate:

-In the **dependence** tab, we can see that the variables L and I are correlated: this is in agreement with the :ref:`distribution <probaModelExample>` used to :ref:`generate <probaExperimentExample>` this variable.
+In the **dependence** tab, we can see that the variables L and I are correlated: this is coherent with the :ref:`distribution <probaModelExample>` used to :ref:`generate <probaExperimentExample>` this variable.

 .. image:: dataAnalysisResult_dependence.png